dataup-io/cvat-dataup/README.md

 **CVAT-DATAUP** builds on top of [CVAT](https://github.com/opencv/cvat) and maintains the same licensing model.
 Unless otherwise noted, the code is released under the [MIT License](https://opensource.org/licenses/MIT).

-- **/serverless**: Code in this directory is also released under the MIT License.
+- **serverless**: Code in this directory is also released under the MIT License.
   However, it may download and use additional assets (e.g., source code, model architectures, weights).
   These assets may be subject to different licenses, including non-commercial ones.
   It is your responsibility to review and comply with the licenses of these assets before use.